Alex-1347/TsTypesSelfTest/README.md

-this is aimple self test about TS types features
+this is simple self test about TS types features